ebassi/2017-guadec/continuous.rst

 .. image:: images/no-integration-test.jpg

 .. note::
-   Unless you're working on a single project, with zero dependencies, and basically no users, unit testing won't solve anybody's issues.
+   Unless you're working on a single project, with very few dependencies, and basically no users, unit testing won't solve anybody's issues.

    Integration testing is much more complicated, and it usually comes